Krystian19/cactus-app/README.md

 + - [ ] Setup multi-language support for the client
   + - [ ] Setup a way of signaling that an episode is only available in a certain language
   + - [ ] Caption support for the video player, video server and backend admin
++ - [ ] Implement HLS streaming for the video player view
+  + - [x] Study how to implement HLS properly
+  + - [x] Implment a proper HLS Video player
+  + - [x] Implement a proper local HLS server for development
+  + - [ ] Set video server to serve static subtitle files
 + - [ ] Setup the django admin to leverage massive anime content amounts
 + - [ ] Setup a way in the anime info view to connect with the next season
 + - [ ] Setup db support for movies and ovas